 Make sure you book tickets to the Generalife Gardens – Alhambra

-Family Travel Tip: Book your tickets online well in Advance as they sell out quickly.
-Tickets can be booked on Ticketmaster Spain.
+Family Travel Tip: Book your tickets online well in advance as they sell out quickly.
+Tickets can be booked on Ticketmaster Spain and Get Your Guide.
 Don’t be fooled into thinking you have to do an expensive tour of the Generalife and Alhambra, you don’t.
 If you buy your tickets at Ticketmaster online they will cost you 16 Euro.

 Read more tips for buying Alhambra tickets.
 Book your entry to the Nasari Palace for around lunchtime that way you have a few hours prior to exploring the Generalife Gardens.
 Get a taxi to the Alhambra it’s just as cheap as the bus.
 You can then stroll down the hill back into town.